Pushbutton locator tone

 Pushbutton locator tones typically sound from the pushbutton during the flashing and steady DONT WALK intervals.
 The locator tone informs pedestrians of the need to push a button and provides an audible cue to the location of the pushbutton.
 During the street crossing the locator tone may be audible in the last lane and provide a cue to the direction of the destination.

 In available products, the pushbutton locator tone varies from a click sound to a beep tone.
-Repetition rate and length of tone are standardized by language in the MUTCD: "…pushbutton locator tones shall be easily locatable, shall have a duration of 0.15 seconds or less, and shall repeat at 1-second intervals."
-(4E.09)
+Repetition rate and length of tone are standardized by language in the MUTCD: "…pushbutton locator tones shall have a duration of 0.15 seconds or less, and shall repeat at 1-second intervals."
+(Section 4E.12, P4 )

-Both MUTCD and Draft PROWAG allow an increased volume of the locator tone to provide audible beaconing in response to a request (see sections on extended button press and audible beaconing).
+The MUTCD allows an increased volume of the locator tone to provide audible beaconing in response to a request (see sections on extended button press and audible beaconing).
+The maximum volume is 100dBA.
+(Section 4E.11, P10)

 When to use